MicrosoftDocs/power-pages-docs/power-pages-docs/configure/configure-site-markers.md

 # Configure site markers for websites

-A site marker is a configurable, named value that points to a page on your website that is accessed in code in place of a hard coded URL.
+A site marker is a configurable, named value that points to a page on your website that is accessed in code in place of a hard-coded URL.

-Using a site marker instead of hard-coded URL means that page can be moved in the website hierarchy and the link will continue to work without and other modification.
+Using a site marker instead of hard-coded URL means that page can be moved in the website hierarchy and the link will continue to work without any other modification.

 ## Manage site markers